sciola-framework/sciola/README.md

 </p>

+In this directory are the libraries of your application.

+##

 You can create your classes in this directory and call them anywhere in your application.
 Example:

-##

 File: **Foo.php**